ZXP-S-works/RVT/README.md

 ```

 ## Gotchas
+- When there is "cannot sample batch size=1" error, then you can rerun the code so it can load updated dataset.

 - If you get qt plugin error like `qt.qpa.plugin: Could not load the Qt platform plugin "xcb"`, try uninstalling opencv-python and installing opencv-python-headless

 ```